Our Epitaph at 50?

 What will future generations, if humanity survives, think of our space program; of our scientific accomplishments if we abandon basic humaneness?
 Only time will tell.
 And, the silent, gathering dust of the moon may be out only epitaph.

 Posted on July 20, 2019, in Steel Chronicles and tagged Apollo 11, Apollo 8, Buzz Aldrin, Cold war, Desegregation, Epitaph, moon landing, Moon walk, neil armstrong, Soviet Union, Ted Kennedy, Vietnam War.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Our Epitaph at 50?.